devsnek/zero-archive/README.md

 - `cstring`

-All number types where the value may be greater than `Number.MAX_SAFE_INTERGER` are represented with BigInts.
+All number types where the value may be greater than `Number.MAX_SAFE_INTEGER` are represented with BigInts.
 Arguments to these types may be passed as Numbers but they will be converted to BigInt and return values will always be BigInt.